 The elf sidesteps, causing Rock to lose his balance and stumble forward.
 His eyes remain on that arrogant bastard elf as he catches himself, skids to a stop on the hard earth.

 Rock doesn’t see the female elf until she steps right up against him.
-It’s her, he thinks, even as she buries a dagger deep into his chest, straight at his heart.
-That sweet little thing.
+It’s her, he thinks, even as she buries a dagger deep into his chest, aimed straight for his heart.
+That sweet little thing he’s been stuffed together with in that filthy cell.
 His good hand comes up to her face, tries feebly to push her away.
 But he lacks the strength.
-Darkness swoops in towards him.
+Darkness swoops in all around him.

 He sinks to the ground, and she lets him fall.
 The dagger is still stuck in him.
 Something rips and tears in his back as he lands on the ground.
-An arrow.
+The first arrow.

 The female elf looks down at him, and now he can see her good ear, the one he’ll never get the chance to take.
-Specks of his own blood dot her fair features.
+Specks of wet blood that are his own dot her fair features.